AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 * [ADA_RECURSIVE_SUBPROGRAMS]
   When the body of a subprogram is not analyzed by GNATprove, it shall not be mutually recursive with a subprogram analyzed by GNATprove.
+Recursivity due to calls through access-to-subprograms and overriding of dispatching calls should not be taken into account for checking respect of this assumption if they are not visible at the point of call.

 * [ADA_OBJECT_ADDRESSES]
   When the body of a function is not analyzed by GNATprove, its result should